ivanhofer/typesafe-i18n/packages/formatters/README.md

 You can specify your own formatters, that take an argument as an input and returns another value.

+> For more information about the `LLL` object, read the [usage](https://github.com/ivanhofer/typesafe-i18n#i18nString) section of the main repository.

 ```typescript
 const formatters = {
    custom: (value) => (value * 4.2) - 7